tum-phoenix/drive_ros_config/README.md

 git submodule update --init --recursive
 ```
 ### don't use git submodules
 Still not convinced that submodules are cool?
 Then just don't use this repo and clone all repos manually into your workspace.
-You can just do everything how you would normally do.
-Pull, change, commit and push each repositoriy separately.
+You can just do everything how you would normally do it.
+Pull, change, commit and push to each repositoriy separately.
 However, then it is your responsiblity to keep everything up to date on your system and consistency to other modules may not be guaranteed.